KwonVitalLab/KwonVitalLab.github.io/teaching/2025-Fall/ML-long.md

   The Internet and ChatGPT can also be useful resources for learning.

   DISCLAIMER: You are responsible for discerning whether the resource is reliable and correct (i.e., caveat emptor).
 While it is okay to look at resources for the broad topic (e.g., how decision trees work), it is not okay to look for solutions to a specific homework problem (e.g., how to implement a decision tree in Python).
 Please ask if you are unsure whether something is allowed.
 You must cite all online sources used while working on homework and final projects.
 It is always your responsibility to learn if a source is allowed.

   Apparent copies from any source, including your colleagues and internet sites, will be referred to the appropriate honor council.
 Every homework submission must have a README file with the following comments:

   /* THIS CODE IS MY OWN WORK, IT WAS WRITTEN WITHOUT CONSULTING CODE WRITTEN BY OTHER STUDENTS OR LARGE LANGUAGE MODELS LIKE CHATGPT.
 Your_Name_Here */

 - Homework:

-  assignments should be completed independently.
+  Assignments should be completed independently.
   All submissions must contain only your original work and reflect your understanding of the assignment.
   A signed honor **pledge** be submitted with each homework assignment.
 Assignments will not be accepted without a pledge.
   Discussing homework assignments is not expressly forbidden.
 Code should not be